 What is urea?

-The C-N bonds have a significant double bond character which can be explained by the resonance structure of the urea molecule given above the picture.
+The C-N bonds have a significant double bond character which can be explained by the resonance structure of the urea molecule.
 Both the nitrogen atoms are identical in the hybrid molecule.
 Therefore, carbonyl oxygen is more basic compared to formaldehyde molecules.
 The high aqueous solubility of urea reflects the extensive hydrogen bonding with the water molecule.

 Uses of urea